nga-pham/booking-website/src/docs/spec-design-booking-website.md

 After searching, the system will redirect to result page to choose the options.
 The page consists of: header, footer and main section.

 In main section:
-* First, user can see a breadcrumbs: current page’s location within a navigational hierarchy.
+* First, user can see a breadcrumbs: current page location within a navigational hierarchy.
 * Then, user can see a search form, with search criteria passed from landing page.
-To refine the search, user can fill in keywords (same as in landing page) and click button "search".
+To refine the search, user can fill in or choose keywords (same as in landing page) and click button "search".

 ![Use case for refined searching here](./Use-case-refine-search.png "Use case for refined searching here")